Pennsylvania State University: Commonwealth campuses

-In addition to the University Park campus, 19 campus locations throughout the state offer enrollment for undergraduate students.
+In addition to the University Park campus, 19 campus locations throughout the commonwealth of Pennsylvania offer enrollment for undergraduate students.
 Over 60 percent of Penn State first-year students begin their education at a location other than University Park.
 Each of the 19 commonwealth campuses offer a unique set of degree programs based on the student demographics.
 Any student in good academic standing is guaranteed a spot at University Park to finish his or her degree if required or desired, known as "change of campus" or, more accurately, "the 2+2 program"; where a Penn State student may start at any Penn State campus, including University Park, for two years and finish at any Penn State the final two years.